 Most campground disturbances involve complaints about loud noise.
 That can include anything from loud talking, loud music, loud vehicles, arguments etc.

-7. Do other parks have alcohol bans?
+7. Do other parks have alcohol and cannabis bans?

 Yes, Georgian Bay Islands, Jasper, Prince Albert, Elk Island, Riding Mountain, Banff and Kootenay national parks as well as many Provincial Parks implement partial weekday, weekend, or long weekend alcohol bans to reduce the same type of issues.